Find out about number and TNM staging and the grades and types of Oesophageal cancer.

 The tests and scans you have to diagnose your cancer give some information about the stage.
 Sometimes it’s not possible to be certain about the stage of a cancer until after surgery.

-Doctors can use a numbers system or the TNM system to stage your cancer.
-Find out about
+Doctors can use a number system or the TNM system to stage your cancer.
+Find out about:

 Types of Oesophageal cancer

 The type of Oesophageal cancer you have tells you the type of cell that the cancer started in.
 Knowing this helps your doctor decide which treatment you need.

 Adenocarcinomas are cancers that develop in gland cells.
 These cells make mucus in the lining of the oesophagus.
 They mainly start in the lower part of the oesophagus and are the most common type of oesophageal cancer.

 These cancers develop from cells that make up the inner lining of your oesophagus.
 They tend to develop in the upper and middle part of the oesophagus.

 Squamous cells are resistant to hot liquids and sharp foods and can heal quickly if damaged.
 As cells are damaged new cells are made to replace them.

 Undifferentiated means the specialist cannot tell what type of cell your cancer started from.
 This is usually because the cells are not mature enough to be specialised.